-We're ready

-The teams did amazing work.
+We're ready The teams did amazing work.
 They managed to screen around 1,100 households every day.
 At the end of my two months in the country, we had visited 34,790 households, and screened 73,746 children for malnutrition.
 Now we have the data, the maps, as well as the hospital wards, the beds, the staff and the medication, we are prepared.
-When the hunger gap arrives, we will be able to respond immediately and save lives."
+When the hunger gap arrives, we will be able to respond immediately and save lives.'

-LAKE CHAD EMERGENCY

-More than four million people in the Lake Chad region are facing a malnutrition crisis.
+LAKE CHAD EMERGENCY More than four million people in the Lake Chad region are facing a malnutrition crisis.
 MSF is scaling up its work in the region to provide people with medical aid, including treatment for malnutrition.
-Find out more and give to our appeal at: msf.ie/nigeria arrive, they're so weak it's like their bodies and brains have shut down as they try to use as little energy as possible.
+Find out more and give to our appeal at: msf.ie/nigeria "Watching a malnourished child recover is like watching someone come back from the dead.
+When they arrive, they're so weak it's like their bodies and brains have shut down as they try to use as little energy as possible.
 But you give them antibiotics and you start some feeding and you slowly see their energy returning.
 They start sitting up, they start smiling, and then that natural playfulness that children have suddenly returns, and you can tickle them and they make faces at you.
 It's such a moving thing to witness.
 I'm so glad that MSF is here doing this work.
 You can see lives are being saved."
+Dr Laura Heavey, MSF paediatrician